Ex-Meta crypto head David Marcus launches his own bitcoin start-up

 — David Marcus (@davidmarcus) May 12, 2022

-Marcus, who was once at the helm of PayPal and most recently led Meta digital wallet Novi, is joined by some former colleagues from Novi in co-founding and leading Lightspark, such as former VP of brand and marketing, Christina Smedley, and former VP of engineering, James Everingham.
+Marcus, who was once at the helm of PayPal and most recently led Meta digital wallet Novi, is joined by some former colleagues from in co-founding and leading Lightspark.
+These include former VP of brand and marketing at Novi, Christina Smedley, and former VP of engineering, James Everingham.

-And leading the investment side of things is Silicon Valley-based VC firms Andreessen Horowitz, also known as a16z, and Paradigm – who are both betting big on crypto.
+Leading the investment side of things is Silicon Valley-based VC firms Andreessen Horowitz and Paradigm – which are both betting big on crypto.
 Other backers include Thrive Capital, Coatue, Felix Capital, Ribbit Capital, Matrix Partners and Zeev Ventures.

 Bad timing?

-Marcus’ return to the crypto scene has been anticipated since he left Meta last November, when he had first hinted at possibly starting his own venture.
+Marcus’s return to the crypto scene has been anticipated since he left Meta last November and hinted at starting his own venture.

 “While there’s still so much to do right on the heels of launching Novi – and I remain as passionate as ever about the need for change in our payments and financial systems – my entrepreneurial DNA has been nudging me for too many mornings in a row to continue ignoring it,” Marcus tweeted at the time.

-However, his timing of launching Lightspark isn’t ideal.
-Cryptocurrencies across the board have plummeted in value this week – with one of them, Luna, losing roughly 96pc of its value and collapsing to nearly $0.
-Bitcoin, being the most popular cryptocurrency, has taken a big bit too.
+However, his timing of launching Lightspark may not be ideal.
+Cryptocurrencies across the board have plummeted in value this week – with one, Luna, losing roughly 96pc of its value.

 But Marcus defended the timing of his launch.

 “Downturns are good moments to focus on building and creating value with mission-aligned people.
-We’re excited to dive into Lightning, learn more, and work alongside the community.
-We’ll share more about our work as we make progress!” he tweeted in the thread.
+We’re excited to dive into Lightning, learn more and work alongside the community.
+We’ll share more about our work as we make progress!” he tweeted.

-His investors are optimistic too.
-Andreesen Horowitz, in an announcement of their investment in Lightspark, hailed Marcus as “nothing short of a legend in the payments and crypto industry”.
+Investors appear optimistic too.
+Andreessen Horowitz, in an announcement of its investment in Lightspark, hailed Marcus as “nothing short of a legend in the payments and crypto industry”.

 “When David spoke to us about Lightspark and the early team he had assembled, several of whom we had tried to hire ourselves, we couldn’t have been more thrilled,” the VC firm said.
 “This is the sort of team and audacious mission that doesn’t come around often.”